Make a Difference.

 We welcome anyone who loves animals to become a volunteer.
 Ranch work is hard and dirty, but it is the most fulfilling volunteering you’ll do.
 All skills sets are welcome, from answering telephones to driving a tractor.

 Our volunteer programs include monthly orientations, clinics, and other programs focused on training both our volunteers and horses.

 Registering for an upcoming orientation (below) is your first step to becoming a volunteer ranch hand.
 Orientations are generally held the last Saturday of each month unless there is a conflict with a major holiday or other ranch activity.
 Proper attire is a must; be prepared with jeans, boots or any other shoes that cover your ankles, hat, gloves, eye protection, and sunscreen or long-sleeves/jacket.

 Before your scheduled orientation, please print and complete these forms and bring them with you.
-If there are minors in your group (ages 8 -17), complete the minor release for them.
+If there are minors in your group (ages 8-17), complete the minor release section for them.

-On the day of orientation, please arrive at the ranch office (the white trailer off Bulger Lane) by 10 am.
-You will sign in and get a name badge and be led to the volunteer trailer where we’ll spend 90 minutes reviewing our mission, ranch rules, and general safety, followed by a quick ranch tour.
+On the day of orientation, please arrive at the ranch office by 10 am.
+You will sign in, get a name badge and spend 90 minutes reviewing our mission, ranch rules, and general safety, followed by a quick ranch tour.

 New ranch hands interested in handling horses are required to also take a two-part Horse Handling clinic taught by our head trainer regardless of your past experience.
-The total for both classes is $35; children are free.
-Pre-registration for both clinics is required; please use the online form below.
+The total for both classes is a $35 donation to the ranch; children ages 8-17 are free, but must be accompanied by an adult.
+Pre-registration is required; please use the online form below.

 Once you complete Horse Handling 101 and 102, you have the option to attend advanced training classes to further your skills and work with more difficult horses.